Quicken Windows Help

 How matching works

-Quicken uses the following logic to match Amazon orders to register transactions.
+Quicken applies the following logic when matching Amazon orders to register transactions.

-Order is held and Quicken attempts to match again on the next OSU.
+• No matching transaction found.
+Quicken holds the order and attempts to match it again on the next OSU.

 How amounts are split

-Quicken distributes costs across items in an order as follows:
+Quicken distributes costs across the items in an order as follows.

 • Item costs are split based on the actual charge for each item.